securzecom/dpdpa-docs/docs/2. DPDPA Rules/08 - When the Specified Purpose is Deemed No Longer Served.md

 Rule 8 introduces the concept of **purpose-linked retention**—a critical data-governance principle ensuring that personal information is deleted once it no longer serves a lawful business or statutory purpose.

-It applies to certain classes of Data Fiduciaries and activities listed in the **Third Schedule**, each associated with a defined inactivity or dormancy period after which data must be erased unless there is a legal reason to retain it.
+It applies to certain classes of Data Fiduciaries and activities listed in the **Third Schedule**, each associated with a defined inactivity or dormancy period after which data must be erased unless there is a legal or regulatory reason to retain it.

 ---